 Disclose the matters in items (a) to (k) listed in Appendix 7F concerning an appointment of director, chief executive officer, chief financial officer, chief operating officer, general manager or other officer of equivalent rank.
 If the answer to any question is "yes", full details must be given.

-Mr Li had responded negative to items (a) to (k) listed in Appendix 7F of the Catalist Rules.
+Mr Li had responded negative to items (a) to (k) listed in Appendix 7F of the Catalist

-MS ZHANG YONGMEI, 43 NON-EXECUTIVE AND NON-INDEPENDENT DIRECTOR
+MS ZHANG YONGMEI, 44 NON-EXECUTIVE AND NON-INDEPENDENT DIRECTOR

-Date of Appointment 27 December 2019
+27 December 2019

 People's Republic of China